thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2021/05/09day-by-day-plans-for-walking-route-400km-to-niigata.md

-There is a tunnel on Highway 17 just north of Lodge Montoze, through which I cannot safely walk because there are no sidewalks.
+There is a tunnel on Highway 17 just north of Lodge Montoze, through which I can ~~not~~ safely walk
+~~because~~ though there are no sidewalks.
 One of my skiing friends said
-there will likely be very few skiers by this date, so I can likely use the ski slopes to the west of the tunnel, possibly using
+there will likely be very few skiers by this date, so I can ~~likely use the ski slopes to the west of the tunnel, possibly using
-Tashiro Ropeway.
+Tashiro Ropeway.~~

 I prefer walking if possible,
 but we shall see exactly
 what *is* possible!

+Update 30 April 2021:  Owner of Montoze Lodge said there is no reasonable way to go around the mountain.
+Must go through the tunnel.
+Be careful or he will give us a ride.

+We were careful and had a [great time finding a whole magical world](/quests/walk-to-niigata/2021/04/30found-a-secret-door-out-of-tunnel/).

 [![Walk 06km